mjsjoberg22/mjsjoberg22/README.md

 I've been an amateur programmer for most of my life, working in other fields such as hospitality, wholesale distribution, and brands.
-Computer knowledge gave my career a considerable edge over others as I was able to automate time-consuming tasks, use better tracking, deliver clearer information ... the list goes on.
+Computer knowledge gave my career a considerable edge over others as I was able to automate time-consuming tasks, use better tracking, integrate specific needs with general-use software... the list goes on.

 Unfortunately, the 2020/21 UK government lockdowns (accompanied by the complete shutdown of the industry I was in) during COVID-19 have left many people without any other option but to look at different career paths.